geopandas/geopandas/doc/source/docs/user_guide/choropleth.rst

     @savefig south_scheme_k.png
     south.plot(
-        'FH90',
+        column='FH90',
         legend=True,
         scheme='quantiles',
         k=10,
         legend_kwds={"colorbar": True},
     );

-Classification schemes are provided by the ``mapclassify`` package, and any of its supported schemes can be used here.
+Classification schemes are provided by the `mapclassify <https://pysal.org/mapclassify>`__ package, and any of its supported schemes can be used here.
 The current options include:

 * ``"BoxPlot"``
 * ``"EqualInterval"``